 Fixing the walls and roofs to branches is the most common mistake made by people.
 A skillful designer will reject this fallacy to his utmost sense.
 Branches at higher altitudes are more brittle.
 Thinking those brittle branches as rigid support isn’t a bright idea.
 Many treehouse owners ignore this point of distinguishing.
 When the weather is bright and sunny, they don’t realize the consequences of this terrible mistake.
 On stormy weather, there are heavy chances that these beaches might fracture.
 Therefore, thinking about your safety, we recommend you not to keep the branches intact with the roof or the walls.

 The wall is supported by itself.
 However, to make foundations strong, walls must be rigid.
 To let this happen, you have to master the art of selection of wood.
 Low-quality wood decays in no time.
 The early decaying of wood might be a fatal blow to your designing process.
 In this case, losing alignment is the most common problem seen.
 Walls the responsible for bearing the weight of your roof.
 To provide the utmost stability, design them to be in a linear order.
 Besides the roof, it has to bear it’s own weight too.
 So, design the walls to be in a linear alignment supporting the roof.
+Here is post that describes this step in detail.

 4. Create The Space For Pliability